We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Both programs encourage moderation and portion control and have been proven to help people lose weight.

-However, you may wonder which program is the best fit for you.
+However, you may wonder which program is the better fit for you.

 This article compares and contrasts WW and Noom, including their effectiveness for weight loss, cost, foods to eat and avoid, benefits and downsides, and app functionality.

-Noom is a relatively new weight loss program that’s based on the psychology behind your habits and food choices.
+Noom is a weight loss program that’s based on the psychology behind your habits and food choices.
+It focuses on behavioral changes and provides daily lessons and a color-coding system to help you make better choices.

 - Green: fruits, vegetables, whole grains, and low fat dairy